openemail/openemail-docs-v1/docs/client.md

 <div class="client_variables_available" markdown="1">
 <div class="admonition success">
 <p class="admonition-title">Success</p>
-Since you accessed this page after logging into your mailcow server, all of the guides have been personalized with your email address and server name.
+Since you accessed this page after logging into your openemail server, all of the guides have been personalized with your email address and server name.
 </div>
 </div>